 - It doesn’t contain preservatives.

 Buying baby food in the supermarket offers a convenient and very practical way of storage.
 Likewise, it’s a huge help anytime you don’t have food and are traveling or out for a walk.
-With this in mind, pediatricians recommend that you feed your baby with ready-to-eat jars occasionally, to get him used to the taste and to prevent him from rejecting it when it is the only option.
-On the other hand, if you always buy baby food, every now and then try to give him homemade food in order to get your baby used to eating it with your family.
+With this in mind, pediatricians recommend that you feed your baby with ready-to-eat jars occasionally, to get them used to the taste and to prevent them from rejecting it when it is the only option.
+On the other hand, if you always buy baby food, now and then try to give them homemade food to get your baby used to eat it with your family.

-As a final advice, serve the portion of food your little one will eat in a separate dish to prevent contamination of the food that he did not eat.
+As a final piece of advice, serve the portion of food your little one will eat in a separate dish to prevent contamination of the food that they did not eat.
 That way, you can store the remaining food in the refrigerator for 48 hours and use it for another meal.

 We encourage you to choose the option that best suits you and your baby.
 Whether you decide to feed your little one with homemade or store-bought food, the most important thing to keep in mind is to establish healthy eating habits in your infant.
-Also, you can always consult with your doctor about any specific concerns you may have about baby food.
+Also, you can always consult with your doctor about any specific concerns you may have about what your baby eats.